 It’s wonderful to think about the holiday season.
-You probably think of food, time spent with family and loved ones, and, probably, some nice gifts.
-But most of all, the holiday season is also a time of giving, of goodwill toward your fellow man.
-As a result, it’s not surprising that volunteering tends to reach its peak as the holidays approach.
+You probably think of food, time spent with family and loved ones, and, well, more food.
+But at its core, the holiday season is a time of giving, which makes this time of year a particularly good time to dedicate your efforts to others through volunteer work.

 There are tons of reasons to volunteer!